amirda9/NAS2/README.md

 # Deep Learning Course Project
 ## Adversarial NAS

 Welcome to my Deep Learning Course Project!
-In this project, I explore the application of deep learning techniques to solve a specific problem in my domain of interest.
+In this project, I try to reproduce the AdversarialNAS to find the the super GAN for cifar10 and stl10 datasets.
+And I also I try to find the super GAN for imagenette dataset to see if it works well or not.

 ## Problem Statement